To listen to this statement of faith, click below:

 The meaning of the Sabbath, however, was not made full until the arrival of Christ.

 Just as YHWH saved the Israelites from slavery, so did Jesus save mankind from the slavery of sin and death.
 Just as YHWH created the heavens and the Earth and rested on the 7th day, so too did Jesus complete the plan of salvation with His atonement and rested in the tomb on the 7th day.
-There is also great evidence to suggest that Jesus will return on a Sabbath, and that the mark of the beast at the end of time will bring the Sabbath in view as the final test.
+There is also great evidence to suggest that Jesus will return on a Sabbath, and that the mark of the beast at the end of time will bring the Sabbath in view as the final test through a legislated, counterfeit day of rest (Sunday).

-The Sabbath being fulfilled in Christ is our ultimate holiday.
-It reminds us of the Messiah, of salvation and of ultimate redemption at His return.
-It was a gift to man and it is something we can celebrate every week without any special calculations or rituals.
+What is important is that the Sabbath being fulfilled in Christ is our ultimate holiday.
+It reminds us of the Messiah, of salvation and of our ultimate redemption at His return.
+It was a gift to man and it is something we can celebrate every week without any special calculations or rituals or traditions.

 For my study series on the Sabbath, go here.